Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Viral hepatitis E is an acute viral disease with a fecal-oral mechanism of transmission of the pathogen, characterized by a cyclic course and frequent development of acute hepatic encephalopathy in pregnant women.
+Viral hepatitis E is an acute viral disease with a fecal-oral mechanism of transmission of the pathogen, which is characterized by a cyclical course and frequent development of acute liver encephalopathy in pregnant women.

-The assumption of the existence of at least two viral hepatitis with a fecal-oral mechanism of transmission of the pathogen originated in the 1950s.
-When analyzing outbreaks of viral hepatitis associated with waterborne infection.
-After the discovery of the hepatitis A virus and the possibility of verification of this disease, it became apparent that in epidemic periods, along with hepatitis A, other mass diseases of hepatitis with a fecal-oral route of transmission of infection occur.
-This was confirmed in a number of studies conducted in India, Nepal, as well as in the Central Asian countries.
-Attention was drawn to the fact that hepatitis A was mainly inflicted on children, mostly pre-school age, and the incidence of other viral hepatitis with a fecal-oral transmission was mainly for adults and older children.
-Experimental studies on monkeys allowed to establish the nosological independence of the new viral hepatitis.
-A major contribution to the discovery and study of the hepatitis E virus was made by domestic researchers led by prof. M.S.
+The existence of at least two viral hepatitises with the fecal-oral mechanism of transmission of the pathogen was suggested in the 1950s during the analysis of outbreaks of viral hepatitis associated with waterborne infection.
+After the discovery of the hepatitis A virus and the possibility of verifying this disease, it became obvious that during epidemic periods, along with hepatitis A, other mass hepatitis diseases with the fecal-oral route of transmission occur.
+This was confirmed in a number of studies conducted in India, Nepal, and Central Asian countries.
+Attention was drawn to the fact that hepatitis A mainly affects children, mainly preschoolers, and the incidence of other viral hepatitis with the fecal-oral route of transmission occurred mainly in adults and older children.
+Experimental studies on monkeys made it possible to establish the nosological independence of the new viral hepatitis.
+A major contribution to the discovery and study of the hepatitis E virus was made by Russian researchers led by prof. M.S.
 Balayan.
-This disease was called viral hepatitis "neither A nor B" with the fecal-oral mechanism of infection, according to the WHO recommendation, it is classified as hepatitis E
+This disease is called viral hepatitis "non-A, non-B" with a fecal-oral mechanism of infection, according to the WHO recommendation it is classified as hepatitis E

 B17.2.